dg5lp/FT8-Helper-2.6.1/README.md

 New in v2.6.1-1
 The FT8-Helper and JTDX-Helper share the most part of the source code.
 On this reason the manuals were merged.
 The WSJT-X and JTDX specific parts are marked accordingly.
 On this occasion the version numbering of the software has been changed.
 The first part of the number identifies the matching WSJTX/JTDX version, die number following the “-“ shows the actual version of the Helper.
 The current version if FT8-Helper 2.6.1-1 for WSJT-X v2.6.1

+-Selection of CQ, S/P, XCHG and MIX mode by menas of selection menu instead of dedicated Start-SP and Start-CQ buttons

 ==========================================================================